Florence - Biblioteca Nazionale Centrale

 Desserts that stand out are the traditional castagnaccio, made of chestnut flour; the schiacciata alla fiorentina (flat orange-laced cake) and the famous cantucci (almond cookies that Americans know as biscotti).

 The excellent wines include Chianti Classico DOCG, Pomino DOC, Bianco dell'Empolese DOC, Colli dell'Etruria Centrale DOC, Toscana IGT, and Vin Santo DOC.

-The province of Rome is a matching frame for the many treasures of the capital, and the surrounding area has, more or less directly, experienced the influence of the history of the Eternal City.
-A region with a great deal to offer: sea, nature, good food and villages rich in ...
+The Province of Rome is a matching frame for the many treasures of the Capital, and the surrounding area has, more or less directly, experienced the influence of the history of the Eternal City .
+The ...

-The Palermo Province stretches out in the northern part of Sicily looking out over the Tyrrhenian sea, with a tract of splendid coast opening out into the Carini Gulf , Palermo and Termini Imerese .
-The seafront is fascinating for its fantastic ...
+The Province of Palermo stretches out in northern Sicily and looks out over the Tyrrhenian Sea, with a tract of splendid coast opening out into the Carini Gulf , Palermo and Termini Imerese .
+The seafront is fascinating for its ...

 Genus Bononiae – Musei nella Città è un percorso artistico, culturale e museale articolato in edifici nel centro storico di Bologna, restaurati e recuperati all’uso pubblico: la Biblioteca d’Arte e di Storia di San Giorgio in Poggiale, con un patrimonio librario dal 1500 ad oggi; San Colombano, con la ...

 The magnificent Basilica di San Francesco, a true treasure chest, looms over the plain on a formidable basament.
 It dates from the thirteenth century and was built shortly after the death of the saint.
 From the square, surrounded by fifteenth-century porticoes, we enter the Chiesa Inferiore, or ...